 MyGeotab is an easy-to-learn, fleet management application that offers comprehensive solutions for collecting and managing data.
 For successful EV management, four new built-in electric vehicle (EV) rules have been added to the MyGeotab platform.
 These proactive notifications and alerts have been added to help manage EVs in the fleet, specifically related to charging activity.
 Read on to learn more about the new rules and how they can help your fleet.

 This rule helps you receive a notification to know when an EV has dropped below a specified charge percentage level and is at risk of not completing its daily routes.
 Never worry about a vehicle not having sufficient charge to complete its route with this new custom trigger notification.
 Fleet managers can prevent EVs from getting stranded with insufficient charge, or forcing an unplanned charging stop during the day which would create a large productivity and time loss for the driver.

 EVs Entering Zone with Low Charge

-When an EV is returning to a depot or lot with sufficient low charge, it needs to be plugged in.
+When an EV is returning to a depot or yard with a charge that is sufficiently low, it needs to be plugged in.
 This will provide drivers with a reminder that their EV needs to be charged.
-It can also help fleet managers identify which EVs need to be prioritized and charged first.
+It can also help fleet managers identify which EVs need to be prioritised and charged first.

-If you have PHEVs and HEVs in your database, we advice that you customize this rule, and use the Publish to groups option to only apply to a subset of the EVs in a Group, such as to a BEVs group.
+If you have PHEVs and HEVs in your database, we advise that you customise this rule and use the Publish to groups option to only apply to a subset of the EVs in a Group, such as to a BEVs group.